Action Network Debuts Playbook AI Bot for Betting Slips

 How Playbook Works

-The Playbook AI bot for automating DFS entries and betslips integrates directly with X and Discord.
+The Playbook AI bot for automating betslips integrates directly with X and Discord.
 Users simply tag @Playbook under a tweet or Discord message containing picks and receive a QuickSlip link in response.
 The bot can generate picks, single bets, and complex parlays based off of text in a tweet or even a screenshot.
 Users can specify their preferred DFS app or sportsbook, and Playbook confirms availability before generating the entry.

 Clicking the link opens the selected app with the picks preloaded.
 Major U.S. sportsbooks supported include FanDuel, DraftKings, BetMGM, Caesars, and bet365, allowing bettors to compare lines and place wagers instantly.